-- Is informed by a girl under 18 that an act of FGM has been carried out on her; or - Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18, and they have no reason to believe that the act was necessary for the girl's physical or mental health, or for purposes connected with labour or birth.
+✓ Is informed by a girl under 18 that an act of FGM has been carried out on her; or

+✓ Observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18, and they have no reason to believe that the act was necessary for the girl's physical or mental health, or for purposes connected with labour or birth.

 Must immediately report this to the police, personally.
 This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
-Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate.
+Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve Sefton Children's Help and Advice Team (CHAT) as appropriate.